-Title of each class Trading symbol(s) Name of each exchange on which registered

-Common Stock, par value \$0.01 per share GES New York Stock Exchange

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No o

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes x No o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act

-Large accelerated filer x Accelerated filer o

-Non-accelerated filer o Smaller reporting company o

-Emerging growth company o

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No x

-As of June 7, 2019, the registrant had 71,642,373 shares of Common Stock, \$.01 par value per share, outstanding.
+Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 pe er share GES New York Stock Exchange • • , on 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 1 been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ - • le required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of ired to submit such files).
+Yes $\boxtimes$ No $\square$ accelerated filer, a smaller reporting company or an emerging growth company 'emerging growth company' in Rule 12b-2 of the Exchange Act.
+Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company $\Box$ If an emerging growth company, ir accounting standards provided pure extended transition period for complying with any new or revised financial $\hfill\Box$ Indicate by check mark whether the registrant is a shell com pany (as defined in Rule 12b-2 of the E xchange Act).
+Yes □ No ⊠ As of September 4, 2019, the regist trant had 65,612,359 sha ares of Common Stock, \$.01 par value p er share, outstanding.